Unique Treehouse Hotels & Rentals in the USA

 2. Sky-High Serenity at Primland

-Perched high on the Blue Ridge Mountains, the treehouses at Primland felt more like luxury observatories than cabins.
+Perched high and surrounded by the Blue Ridge Mountains, the treehouses at Primland felt more like luxury observatories than cabins.
 Every window opened to a jaw-dropping view of the valley, and at night, the sky glittered with stars!

 From the moment I arrived, I loved the design and atmosphere.
 The main lodge was stunning, with soaring wood beams, floor-to-ceiling windows framing endless mountain views, and a warm rustic-chic style that felt both elegant and inviting.